pgarber/BUv2/README.md

 put 1to10 ratings in seeds
 $ rake db:seed // put the attributes in again - delete them first
 $ rails console

+# This method works now that I'm working off of identifier rather than id
-XX> attrib = Attribute.all
+> attrib = Attribute.all
-XX> attrib.delete_all  // this doesnt' reset id to 1 when you reseed.
+> attrib.delete_all  // this doesnt' reset id to 1 when you reseed.
 Do following instead

 > ActiveRecord::Base.connection.execute("DELETE from sqlite_sequence where name = 'attributes'")
 $ rake db:seed